d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 Feel free to use this tool, abuse it, open issues if you run into bugs or would like new features to be implemented.
 [Contributions are welcome!](https://github.com/bonclay7/aws-amicleaner/blob/master/CONTRIBUTING.rst)

-One more thing, in all the tests above, you saw that there's an interaction asking for confirmation.
-There is an `--force-delete` or `-f` that can be useful for automation purposes.